SaltaIT/eyp-tomcat/README.md

 ## Limitations

+Tested on:
+* CentOS 5
+* CentOS 6
+* CentOS 6
+* Ubuntu 14.04

-Tested on CentOS 6, should work anywhere
+But should work anywhere

 ## Development